ofekhalabi/WizTask/README.md

 For more details about the module and its options, see the [Terraform AWS Lambda module documentation](https://github.com/terraform-aws-modules/terraform-aws-lambda).
 ## Lambda Function & API Endpoints

 The Lambda function is written in Python and deployed via Terraform.
-It exposes two HTTP endpoints through API Gateway:
+It exposes two HTTP endpoints through API Gateway **v2**:

 - **GET `/read`**
   Reads data from the S3 bucket.